Your golden retriever has claimed that wire crate as his throne – and it actually kind of looks like a cage sitting in your living room.

 Instructions

-Keep the front panel open so your pup never feels trapped.
+Leave the front panel open so that your dog never feels trapped in the crate.

-Wash both sheets together weekly.
-The cotton breathes well, so heat never builds up inside the crate.
+Wash the two sheets together once a week.
+The cotton breathes well and heat never builds up inside the crate.

-Want more projects like this?
-13 Genius DIY Dog Stuff Every Pet Parent Needs to Try Today! has some seriously good ideas.
+Looking for more projects like this?
+Check out 13 Genius DIY Dog Stuff Every Pet Parent Needs to Try Today! has some really good ideas.

 Prep Time: 5 min | Active Project Time: 10 min | Difficulty Level: Beginner